Meet the Team

 is recognised nationally in the leisure and sport management field for his work in consumer behaviour in sport and fitness settings.
 His research interests are in the areas of leisure/consumer behaviour, leadership, attractiveness in organisations, body image and constraints to fitness participation, sport celebrity endorsement, social capital and community well-being, generational theory, serious leisure and work-life balance and social media as an educational tool.

 is the newest addition to our UniSA team having joined us from the UK in 2017 and is a highly regarded researcher relating to social issues in sport.
 His expertise is an invaluable part of the CERM PI team as we work with clients to examine the social and community benefits of facilities, and the effectiveness of policy in this space.
 Jamie has published two books in the sport sociology space and continues to solidify his profile as a leading international academic in this area.

 is a Professor of Tourism and joined the UniSA team in 2015.
 Marianna is an internationally renowned leader in the area of service operations management and information and communication technology applications in tourism and hospitality.
 Marianna is also currently the editor of the International Journal of Hospitality & Tourism Cases, and co-editor of both the Journal of Service Theory and the Journal of Hospitality & Tourism Management.
 Marianna has also served on the board of a number of tourism and hospitality associations.

-is the project officer for CERM PI and is often the first point of contact for clients looking to connect with us.
+is the senior project officer for CERM PI and is often the first point of contact for clients looking to connect with us.
 Raylene has over 20 years’ experience working with CERM PI and her industry knowledge is unmatched when it comes to both customer service quality and operational management.